greg-js/arch-wiki-md-repo/wiki/_content/Dell XPS 13 (2016).md

 ### Note on Mount Options

-As reported by a few users on [the forum](https://bbs.archlinux.org/viewtopic.php?id=205147&p=9) using the `discard` the mount options for your filesystem is not recommended by Intel in [the reference guide of the driver](https://downloadmirror.intel.com/23929/eng/Intel_Linux_NVMe_Driver_Reference_Guide_330602-002.pdf).
+As reported by a few users on [the forum](https://bbs.archlinux.org/viewtopic.php?pid=1593544#p1593544) using the `discard` mount option for your filesystem is not recommended by Intel in [the reference guide of the driver](https://downloadmirror.intel.com/23929/eng/Intel_Linux_NVMe_Driver_Reference_Guide_330602-002.pdf).

 An answer from [Intel Communities](https://communities.intel.com/thread/75161?start=0&tstart=0) suggests that the best option is to use the `fstrim` timer which is provided by [util-linux](https://www.archlinux.org/packages/?name=util-linux) and can be enabled simply through: